Can

 If you have a respiratory condition or are asthmatic, we don't recommend

-you go into dense smoke.
+you enter into an environment containing dense smoke.
 Occasionally people will experience a psychosomatic

 reaction to seeing smoke and cough for the sake of it (even though